 Instructions

-Step 3: With a spoon or spatula, mix in flour and salt.
+With a spoon or spatula, mix in flour.

-Step 4: Break 4 Lotus biscoff cookies into small pieces.
-Add to dough and mix just to distribute throughout batter.
+Break 4 Lotus biscoff cookies into small pieces.
+Add to dough.

-Hint: For best results (and neat slices), wait until the blondies are completely cool before cutting into pieces.
-They'll have a denser, fudgier mouthfeel if allowed to cool first so the butter and cookie butter can set.
+For best results (and neat slices), wait until the bars are completely cool before cutting into pieces.
+They'll have a denser, fudgier texture if allowed to cool first so the butter and cookie butter can set.

 Variations